antihax/goesi/esi/docs/CorporationApi.md

 > GetCorporationsCorporationIdDivisionsOk GetCorporationsCorporationIdDivisions(ctx, corporationId, optional)
 Get corporation divisions

-Return corporation hangar and wallet division names, only show if a division is not using the default name  ---  This route is cached for up to 3600 seconds
+Return corporation hangar and wallet division names, only show if a division is not using the default name  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Required Parameters